Here are the latest odds for Euro 2024 - who are the favourites?

-Euro 2024 has now moved into the pulsating knockout stages of the tournament, with England, France, Netherlands and more all confirmed in the quarter finals of the competition.
+Euro 2024 has entered the crunch stage of the tournament after moving into the pulsating knockouts, with England, France, Netherlands and more all confirmed in the quarter finals of the competition.

 France were the team who headed to the tournament as favourites but have been underwhelming, alongside fellow tournament favourites England.
 So who are the bookies now backing to win the Euros this summer?